Azure Data Studio

 Designed to focus on the functionality data platform developers use the most, Azure Data Studio offers additional experiences available as optional extensions.
 It's built for data professionals who use SQL Server and Azure databases on-premises or in multicloud environments.

 Built-in query editor, native Jupyter Notebooks, and an integrated terminal

-Workspaces with customizable, intuitive services to personalize your environment to the workflows you use most often
+Workspaces with customisable, intuitive services to personalise your environment to the workflows you use most often

 Platform flexibility that spans data operations, including management, deployment, and migration of Azure data services